papadanku/RealityDocs/docs/source/support/common_issues.rst

    .. warning::

-      Issue prevelant on the following
+      Issue prevalent on the following
          - Intel Core 11th gen and newer
          - Intel N100 and other N-series
          - Pentium G7xxx series